mewbotorg/mewbot/README.md

 #### Setting up project for local development

-The recommended way to set this project up is using python 3.9 (or higher) with a venv setup.
+The recommended way to set this project up is using python 3.9 (or higher) with a standard `venv` setup.
-The setup is mostly standard, but we do have to add `./src` to the `PYTHONPATH` so that python correctly detects all the source files.
+The project uses a "src-dir" layout, so you will need to set up `PYTHONPATH` with at least the `src/` directory for Python to locate the modules.
+For convenience in POSIX-like systems, an importable script `./tools/path` is provided that will return the appropriate path.

-The following example will get you started in bash-like shells.
+The following example will get you started in POSIX-like shells (sh, bash, zsh, etc.).

 ```shell
 # Get the source code